Advertise your job

 Most University of Edinburgh students are not required to undertake 6 - 12 month placements as part of their course.
 However, the School of Engineering and School of Chemistry do offer some placement opportunities for their students.

 Contact firstname.lastname@example.org if you any further enquiries about placements.

 Advertising with other Scottish universities

-The Careers Service will work with private agencies representing employers.
-Please see our Information for Recruitment Agencies.
+The Careers Service will work with private agencies representing employers and providing careers advice.